CodeYourFuture/syllabus/docs/react/week-2/lesson.md

 #### Don't mutate State

 As we just learned, `setCount` updates the state for us, but it also notifies React of changes.
-Because of this we can't change (or _mutate_) state variables ourselves.
-In fact, React makes it impossible to modify (or _mutate_) state ([interactive example](https://codesandbox.io/s/dont-mutate-state-hex49?file=/src/Counter.js)):
+If you try to just change the `count` variable without using `setState`, nothing will happen, because React wouldn't be notified of the change.
+You can **only** modify (or _mutate_) state using the setter function ([interactive example](https://codesandbox.io/s/dont-mutate-state-hex49?file=/src/Counter.js)):

 ```js
 function Counter() {